nayakmk/nayakmk.github.io/_posts/2023-06-11-reactive-java-side-effects-operators-with-example.md

 In Reactive Java, there are several side-effect operators available that allow you to perform actions or introduce side-effects at different points in the reactive stream.
 Here are some commonly used side-effect operators:

+### `doOnNext`

-1. `doOnNext`: The `doOnNext` operator allows you to perform an action for each item emitted by the stream, without modifying the item or the stream itself.
+The `doOnNext` operator allows you to perform an action for each item emitted by the stream, without modifying the item or the stream itself.

 ```java
 Flux.range(1, 5)